perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 Ethereum is a platform shared across many computers around the world.
 It allows different people to come to agreements despite not knowing or trusting each other.
 These agreements allow you to send and program money.
-The core reason why Ethereum is powerful is that anyone can design a program and publish it for anyone elso to use.
+The core reason why Ethereum is powerful is that anyone can design a program and publish it for anyone else to use.
 These programs can be crafted to perform a myriad of tasks, and can be thought of as digital robots that coordinate value between people all around the world.

-Each Ethereum transactions costs money to incentivise people to keep to the network running on their own computer.
+Each Ethereum transaction costs money to incentivise people to keep to the network running on their own computer.
 A very large Ethereum program or transaction causes those computers to work harder, and therefore costs more money that a small transaction.
 Ultimately, there is a limit to how hard you can make each computer work, and because of that, the network accepts